-And speaking of Genuin, I don't think I've mentioned yet how superb the recorded sound is - completely realistic in capturing the wide dynamic range and variety of tonal colors, well-focused (and dimensional) in a warm acoustic.
+And speaking of Genuin, I don't think I've mentioned yet how superb the recorded sound is - completely realistic in capturing the wide dynamic range and variety of tonal colors within a warm and dimensional acoustic.
 It is simply miraculous how the group naturally and effortlessly fills the hall with sound in a most tangible, palpable way.
 All four recordings are simply marvelous, for all the reasons noted above.

 I don't know if it's advancements in recording techniques/capabilities, or the unbelievably high level of accomplishment of today's young string players - or both, but I have never in my life enjoyed, or been so emotionally moved by, string quartets as much as I have listening to recordings from these 5 groups.
 They each bring similarities in the way in which they communicate musical involvement with the listener.
 They are equals in an elite group of superlative musicians.
 But each brings individual characteristics which make them uniquely memorable and musically enriching.
 And they certainly demonstrate the ultimate in achievement among today's string quartets.

 If I had to prioritize these groups in any kind of order/ranking, I simply could not.
 They each offer such unique and treasurable gifts.
 And, it really depends on what they're playing.
-Three stand side-by-side at the top, however.
+However, three stand side-by-side at the top.
 The Aris, Dover and Escher are simply incomparable in everything they play - from contemporary music to the Classics.
 The Pacifica certainly excels at new contemporary music (bringing their characteristic sweetness of expression) but are rather more "traditional" in the Classics.
 (Although their Mendelssohn is very good, their Dvorak and Brahms are surprisingly commonplace).
-And the Attacca is thus far rather limited to contemporary music - where they are extraordinary.
+And the Attacca is thus far rather limited to contemporary music - where they can be extraordinary.

 Essential listening (alphabetical by group):